the-working-party/csv_converter/README.md

 - The `ELSE` clause is optional
 - A `then-item` can be a String or a cell: `:IF <cell1> [condition] ('then-item')` or `:IF <cell1> [condition] (<cell2>)`
-- All cells inside a condtion support all filters
+- All cells inside a condition support all filters

 _(💡  If any of your conditions evaluate to `SKIP_THIS_LINE` then the entire line won't be exported in the output)_